Lime5005/Notes/laravel_udemy/basics/basics.md

+### Create a new laravel project in MAMP/htdocs folder
+`cd /Applications/MAMP/htdocs`
+`laravel new ProjectName`
+Or `composer create-project laravel/laravel ProjectName --prefer-dist`

 ### Structures
 Folder `App` for `Models` and `Controllers`
 Folder `Config`->`database.php` to connect database, `mail.php` for if you want to use   mail